bcgsc/pori/docs/repos.md

-# Repositories
+# All PORI Repositories

-The platform has two main components: a graph knowledge base (GraphKB), and a reporting application (IPR).
+The platform has two main components: a graph knowledge base ([GraphKB](../graphkb)), and a reporting application ([IPR](../ipr)).
 However these are modularized across several repositories listed below.

 <div class='projects' markdown='1'>